Major Lord Charles Frederick Brudenell-Bruce1

 M, #24458, b.
 21 May 1873, d.
 4 August 1961

-He was educated at Westminster School, Westminster, London, England.4 He was styled as Earl of Cardigan between 1894 and 1935.4 He gained the rank of officer in the service of the 3rd Battalion, Argyll and Sutherland Highlanders.1 He gained the rank of Major in the service of the Wiltshire Imperial Yeomanry.1 He fought in the Boer War from 1899 to 1900, where he was mentioned in despatches and won a medal with four clasps.1,3 He was decorated with the award of the Companion, Distinguished Service Order (D.S.O.) in 1900.3 He succeeded to the title of 7th Earl of Ailesbury, Buckinghamshire [G.B., 1776] on 10 March 1911.
-He succeeded to the title of 8th Baron Bruce of Tottenham, Wiltshire [G.B., 1746] on 10 March 1911.
-He succeeded to the title of 6th Earl Bruce of Whorlton, co.
+He was educated at Westminster School, Westminster, London, EnglandG.4 He was styled as Earl of Cardigan between 1894 and 1935.4 He gained the rank of officer in the 3rd Battalion, Argyll and Sutherland Highlanders.1 He gained the rank of Major in the Wiltshire Imperial Yeomanry.1 He fought in the Boer War from 1899 to 1900, where he was mentioned in despatches and won a medal with four clasps.1,3 He was awarded the Distinguished Service Order (D.S.O.) in 1900.3 He succeeded as the 7th Earl of Ailesbury, Buckinghamshire [G.B., 1776] on 10 March 1911.
+He succeeded as the 8th Baron Bruce of Tottenham, Wiltshire [G.B., 1746] on 10 March 1911.
+He succeeded as the 6th Earl Bruce of Whorlton, co.
 York [U.K., 1821] on 10 March 1911.
-He succeeded to the title of 6th Marquess of Ailesbury, Buckinghamshire [U.K., 1821] on 10 March 1911.2 He succeeded to the title of 6th Viscount Savernake, of Savernake Forest, Wiltshire [U.K., 1821] on 10 March 1911.
-He succeeded to the title of 12th Baron Brudenell of Stonton, co.
+He succeeded as the 6th Marquess of Ailesbury, Buckinghamshire [U.K., 1821] on 10 March 1911.2 He succeeded as the 6th Viscount Savernake, of Savernake Forest, Wiltshire [U.K., 1821] on 10 March 1911.
+He succeeded as the 12th Baron Brudenell of Stonton, co.
 Leicester [E., 1628] on 10 March 1911.
-He succeeded to the title of 12th Baronet Brudenell, of Deene, co.
+He succeeded as the 12th Baronet Brudenell, of Deene, co.
 Northampton [E., 1611] on 10 March 1911.
-He succeeded to the title of 12th Earl of Cardigan [E., 1661] on 10 March 1911.
-He fought in the First World War, where he was again mentioned in despatches.3 He was decorated with the award of the Territorial Decoration (T.D.).3 He was invested as a Knight of Grace, Order of St. John of Jerusalem (K.G.St.J.).3 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.3 He held the office of Justice of the Peace (J.P.).3
+He succeeded as the 12th Earl of Cardigan [E., 1661] on 10 March 1911.
+He fought in the First World War, where he was again mentioned in despatches.3 He was awarded the Territorial Decoration (T.D.)3 He was appointed Knight of Grace, Most Venerable Order of the Hospital of St. John of Jerusalem (K.G.St.J.)3 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.3 He held the office of Justice of the Peace (J.P.)3

-Children of Sir George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury and Caroline Sydney Anne Madden
+Children of George William James Chandos Brudenell-Bruce, 6th Marquess of Ailesbury and Caroline Sydney Anne Madden

 Citations